angular-eslint/angular-eslint/README.md

 <br>

-## Migrating from Codelyzer and TSLint
+## Migrating an Angular CLI project from Codelyzer and TSLint

 We have some tooling to make this as automated as possible, but the reality is it will always be somewhat project-specific as to how much work will be involved in the migration.